Cuando River: Wildlife

 The Cuando system is noted for its wildlife and for most of its length the land either side is protected as game reserves or wildlife management areas.
 Some of these suffered poaching during wars and conflict in Namibia and Angola, but with peace restored in those countries they have the chance of returning to their former state.

-The national parks through which it passes or on which it borders are:
+The national parks through which the Cuando passes or on which it borders are: